citp/privacy-policy-historical/t/ti/tic/ticketbis.net.md

-> *The following text is extracted and transformed from the ticketbis.net privacy policy that was archived on 2012-10-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121022122457id_/http%3A//www.ticketbis.net/static/en_GB/privacidad.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ticketbis.net privacy policy that was archived on 2013-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130618203536id_/http%3A//www.ticketbis.net/informacion/privacidad) for the most accurate reproduction.*

-# Privacy Policy
+# PRIVACY

 ### **TERMS AND CONDITIONS - PRIVACY AND PROTECTION OF PERSONAL INFORMATION ON WWW.TICKETBIS.NET**